darkoverlordofdata/shmupwarz-cpp/readme.md

 # startingover -- shmupwarz-cpp

     A sort of a port of a port of a sort.

-Why?
-Because after reinstalling windows10 and MSys2, my opengl projects no longer cmpile due to an unresolved symbol 'typedef ptrddif_t' in glew.
-I'm running out of inspriation.
-Then retire, move, and hard drive fail.
-6 months later.
+    A port is a port of a sort of a sort.
+    And of course the name of the port is...
+    The famous GL Ewe.

+Hmm - instead of talking horses, we got colorful sheep?

+### does not work on Raspbian Buster

+    too bad, but glew.h is not compatible with gl.h - due to redefinition using ptrdiff_t.
+    So, no sheep.

-"It'll be just like starting over" -- John Lennon
+### "It'll be just like starting over" -- John Lennon

     use doran (cmake) to build desktop version use ctrl-b to build emscripten version